Marconiadsf/gcp-series/README.md

 Keep the terminal open after running the container, you are now inside the container.
 If you type ls you may see the folders DemoApp-01, DemoApp-02, the files: Dockerfile.dev, Dockerfile, and requirements.txt

-If you kepet it only inside the container, you can open the folder in VSCode using the "Remote - Containers" extension:
+If you kept it only inside the container, you can open the folder in VSCode using the "Remote - Containers" extension:

 Click in "Remote-Containers" icon in the left sidebar Search for the just created container and click "Attach in New Window"